A Photographer’s Guide to Light — What Is Light?

 As you move up the scale, you get into X-Rays and gamma rays, which are even more harmful.
 As you move down the scale, just past visible light, you get to infrared, then microwaves, and finally long radio waves.

 Infrared, is often associated with heat.
 This is because infrared energy causes molecules to vibrate faster, and we feel this as heat.
-In fact, everything in the is emitting infrared light.
+In fact, everything in the universe is emitting infrared light.
 Unlike other forms of energy, electromagnetic radiation doesn’t need a medium to travel through.
 Electromagnetic radiation can travel through a vacuum.

 More Light in Photography Guides